 Color in electronic devices is made up from light, as already discussed in our Color Models article.
-The three primary colors of this electronic color model are Red, Blue, and Green -- thus this model is called the RGB color model.
+The three primary colors of this electronic color model are Red, Blue, and Green, and that explains why this model is called the RGB color model.
 RGB is essentially an abbreviation for Red Green Blue.

 With these 3 primary colors, you can create around 16 million distinct colors!
 How does that happen?
 Let's explore further.

 To create new colors from multiple colors, what you need to do is mix these colors in some proportions.
 Let us call these proportions "parts", and then mix colors!
 So how many parts do we need?
 The RGB color model uses 256 parts.
 These are represented as values that range from 0 to 255.